smarter-sh/smarter/doc/CHATBOT_API.md

 }'
 ```

+ChatBots can also run in pre-production 'sandbox' mode from inside the Smarter web console.

+## ChatBot API Management

+There are Django `manage.py` commands for the complete ChatBot lifecycle, namely, for deploying the ChatBot so that it can begin receiving and responding to http requests.

 ## Domain Name Resolution

 The Smarter application stack provides consistent behavior for either of three different domain name styles